 As an eligible employee, coverage is mandatory.

-Coverage ends: In all cases, payments end when you are considered no longer totally disabled as defined in the plan, retire, reach age 65, or die — whichever comes first.
+In all cases, payments end when you are considered no longer totally disabled as defined in the plan, retire, reach age 65, or die—whichever comes first.

 Examples of monthly LTD benefit calculation

 For a yearly covered earnings total of $80,000, a monthly LTD benefit would be $3,450:

 |45% x $3,667||

 For a yearly covered earnings total of $40,000, a monthly LTD benefit would be $1,950: